Table of Contents

 Paying points is an established business practice in the area where the loan was made.

-The points paid were not more than the points generally charged in that area.
+The points paid weren't more than the points generally charged in that area.

 You use the cash method of accounting.
 This means you report income in the year you receive it and deduct expenses in the year you pay them.
 (If you want more information about this method, see Accounting Methods in chapter 1.)

-The points were not paid in place of amounts that ordinarily are stated separately on the settlement statement, such as appraisal fees, inspection fees, title fees, attorney fees, and property taxes.
+The points weren't paid in place of amounts that ordinarily are stated separately on the settlement statement, such as appraisal fees, inspection fees, title fees, attorney fees, and property taxes.

 You use your loan to buy or build your main home.